-Bacchus Marsh Grammar is committed to the protection of all children from all forms of child abuse.
+Bacchus Marsh Grammar is committed to the protection of all children and young people from all forms of child abuse.

-We demonstrate this through our comprehensive Child Safe Program which is designed to keep children safe and is endorsed by the School Council.
+We demonstrate this through our comprehensive Child Safe Program which is designed to keep children and young people safe and is endorsed by the School Board.

 We are clear about our behavioural expectations of every person in our community.

 At Bacchus Marsh Grammar, we have zero tolerance for child abuse and are committed to acting in a child’s best interest and keeping them safe from harm.
 We regard our child safe responsibilities with the utmost importance.

 Following the Royal Commission into Institutional Responses to Child Sexual Abuse, the Victorian Government reviewed the Standards and recommended a number of changes to better align the Standards to the National Principles for Child Safe Organisations, and to strengthen administration of the Standards.
 From 1 July 2022, the new Child Safe Standards will apply.

 We provide the necessary resources to ensure compliance with all relevant child protection laws and regulations and maintain a child-safe culture that:

 - is aligned to the new Child Safe Standards that apply from 1 July 2022.

 - has zero tolerance for child abuse.

 - actively works to listen to and empower children and young people.